-This table shows the information needed to set up AAI item GLG1:
+This table shows the setup considerations for AAI item GLG1:

-AAI Item Description Company Business Unit Object Subsidiary Sequence Number GLG1 General Purpose Accounts 00000 Not used Required Optional 1.010
+AAI Item Descriptio n Company Business Unit Object Subsidiary Sequence Number GLG1 General Purpose Accounts 00000 Not used Required Optional 1.010

 You set up AAI items GLGx for company 00000 only.
 (The system assumes that your account structure is consistent across all companies.)
 The exception is AAI item GLG4, which you must set up for each company because it defines the retained earnings account.